ngdzu/atelier2/task-portal/extension/README.md

 - The extension activates on startup; if your workspace lacks `.tasks/` content, create the folder and `TASK_REGISTRY.json` as above.
 # Task Portal Extension

 A VS Code extension that brings task management directly into your development environment.
-Track, filter, and manage tasks from your .task files without leaving the editor.
+Track, filter, and manage tasks from your .task.md files without leaving the editor.

 ## Features

-- **Task Sync**: Automatically sync .task files with a machine-readable JSON registry
+- **Task Sync**: Automatically sync .task.md files with a machine-readable JSON registry
 - **Manual Sync**: Run `Task Portal: Sync Tasks` command to update the task registry
-- **File Watching**: Auto-detect changes to .task files and prompt for sync
+- **File Watching**: Auto-detect changes to .task.md files and prompt for sync
 - **Task Quick Access**: Open task files directly from the portal
 - **Status Tracking**: Monitor task status (PENDING, IN_PROGRESS, BLOCKED, COMPLETED, CANCELLED)
 - **Category Management**: Organize tasks by category (FEAT, BUG, OPS, etc.)